Triumph Dolomite: Dolomite Sprint

 Due to the increase in power brought by the new engine, the rest of the driveline was upgraded to be able to withstand the extra torque.
 The gearbox and differential were replaced by a version of those fitted to the TR and 2000 series cars, albeit with a close ratio gearset in the gearbox.
 The brakes were upgraded with new pad materials at the front, and the fitment of larger drums and a load-sensing valve at the rear.
 Other changes over the standard Dolomite included the option of a limited slip differential.
 The optional overdrive and automatic transmissions from the 1850 model were also offered as options on the Sprint.
 Initial models were only offered in "mimosa yellow", although further colours were available from 1974 on.

 At its launch, the Sprint was priced at £1,740, which compared extremely well to similar cars from other manufacturers.
 The press gave the Dolomite Sprint an enthusiastic reception.
 Motor summarised its road test (subtitled "Britain leads the way") with glowing praise:

 A press release dated May 1973, from BL's public relations department, states "To acknowledge the Dolomite Sprint's performance the Triumph sports car colour range will be used, with the first 2,000 cars finished in Mimosa with black trim.
 Other distinguishing features are a black simulated leather roof covering, contrasting coachlines along the body and new badges."

-From May 1975 on, overdrive and tinted glass were standard.
+From May 1975 on, overdrive on third and fourth gear (giving the Sprint a six-speed gearbox) and tinted glass were fitted as standard.
 In addition, all Sprints were fitted with body side trims, a plastic surround for the gearlever, and a driver's door mirror.
 Headrests were now available as an optional extra.
 From March 1976 headrests, a radio, and laminated windscreen were standard.
-In 1979, to comply with upcoming UK legislation, twin rear fog lamps were also standard.
+In 1979, to comply with upcoming UK legislation, a rear fog lamp was also standard.

 As with many other British Leyland cars of the period, a number of "special tuning" options were available for the Dolomite Sprint, offering dealer fitted upgrades to the car that included larger carburettors, freer flowing exhaust systems, and competition camshafts.
 These upgrades were designed by the factory race team and offered in order to homologate the tuning parts for competition purposes.

 In 1977, a number (probably 62) of Triumph TR7s with the same Sprint engine were manufactured as pre-production cars at Speke, Liverpool.
 However, this Triumph TR7 Sprint variant was cancelled with the closure of the Speke assembly plant in 1978.